-London is home to some of the greatest museums in the world, and admission is free.
+London is home to some of the greatest museums in the world, and in most cases, the admission is free!

 There are charges for some exhibitions, but general entrance will cost you nothing.
 Try to make a small donation if you can spare it, as museum budgets keep getting cut!

 Here’s a list of museums’ websites, opening hours and collection highlights.

 An enormous collection spanning the globe from prehistoric to the present.

 Fridays until 20:30